 News & Events

-Stay up to date on what’s happening in Altai and at The Altai Project.
+Stay up to date on what’s happening at The Altai Project.

 Altai is a biological and ecological gold mine but also has deep cultural roots that sets it apart from other parts of the world.
 One way to think about why Altai is important is that its landscape is ecologically on par with the Amazonian rainforest, Antarctica, and other large unique ecosystems.